 First up, check what the legal rules are for teen work.
 Some jobs need you to be a minimum age and limit the hours you are allowed to work.

-Many countries stipulate that you can’t employ children aged under 16 in regular full-time jobs but that if you are over 14 you may do “light work during school holidays” or part-time hours as long as they don’t exceed a maximum.
+Many countries stipulate that you can’t employ children aged under 16 in regular full-time jobs, but that if you are over 14 you may do “light work during school holidays” or part-time hours as long as they don’t exceed a maximum.

-- Don’t count on it until it’s in your hand.
+- Don’t count on it until it’s in their hand.
 You can be overly optimistic about the hours you’ll get and be banking on it when your boss may turn around and say don’t need you as much next week, so only count on it when you have it.

 #1.
 Tutor or Give Lessons